MILVLG/rosita/README.md

 ## Finetuning

 Please check [finetune.md](docs/finetune.md) for the details for finetuning on downstream tasks.
 Scripts to run finetuning on downstream tasks are provided.
 Also, we provide trained models that can be directly evaluated to reproduce the results.

+## Demo

+We provide the [Jupyter notebook scripts](demo/demo_maskatt.ipynb) for reproducing the visualization results shown in our paper.

 ## Acknowledgment